New England Ale, circa 1939. (USBC 103-8)

 Commonwealth struggled along until 1945, then became Springfield Brewing again from 1946-1948.
 They finally closed in 1948, unable to compete with larger, better financed breweries.

-Seuss used to make fun of moral crusaders in his books and his editorial cartoons. (opens new window) One such character was Arabelle Godiva in “Horton Hears a Who.”
-Dr Seuss also did artwork for advertisements and did work for several breweries, creating ads for Schaefer in New York City and for Narragansett in Rhode Island.
+Seuss used to make fun of moral crusaders in his books and his editorial cartoons. (opens new window) Such characters include Arabelle Godiva and the kangaroo in “Horton Hears a Who.”
+Dr Seuss also did artwork for advertisements, including his famous ads for Flit, and did work for several breweries.
+He created ads for Schaefer in New York City (below) and for Narragansett in Rhode Island.
 I have a Dr Seuss tray from Narragansett in my collection.
+Ah, if only he had designed a beer can label as well!

 Shaw & Co.
 1860-1877